sophiehersz/TCGA_LUAD_project/README.md

    1. z-score standardization of TMM normalized counts
    2. min-max normalization
 2. Data filtering - selection of genes of interest
-3. Scoring - calculation of the unweighted mean of the gene counts
+3. Scoring - calculation of the unweighted mean of the standardized and normalized gene counts